Boladek/Boladek/README.md

 - 👋 Hi, I’m @Boladek
-- 👀 I’m a full stack node developer.
+- 👀 I’m a full stack nodeJs developer.
 I can write in typescripts too.
-- 🌱 I’m currently building a replica of the deezer music app.
 - 💞️ I’m looking to collaborate on node projects.
 In the nearest future, I plan to venture in devOps.

 <!---